 Mortgage default insurance is calculated as a percentage of the loan and is based on the size of your down payment.
 The higher the percentage of the total home purchase price and amount that you borrow, the higher percentage you’ll pay in insurance (ranging between 2.8%-4% of the total mortgage amount).
 See: Mortgage Default Insurance (CMHC Insurance)

 Closing costs refer to a large variety of different fees and charges associated with the completion of your mortgage deal, including all legal and administrative expenses you’ll be responsible for paying leading up to, or on, your home’s closing date.
 It’s important to include these costs in your budget because, in most cases, they can’t be rolled into your mortgage payments.

-Land transfer tax is one of the largest closing cost fees.
-The amount you pay is based on the purchase price of your home and typically only applies to resale properties
+Important: Land transfer tax is one of the largest closing cost fees.
+The amount you pay is based on the purchase price of your home and typically only applies to resale properties.

 Determining your mortgage payment